My Local Friend

 Getting to know you

 What can you expect if you come to City Central in search of a Local Friend?
-Signing up for the programme involves paying a one-time fee of 15 euros (volunteers who serve as “friends” do not have to pay), and Deborah and other team members from around the world have a short conversation with the applicants to get to know them.
+Signing up for the programme involves filling in a short questionnaire, and then the My Local Friend team members from around the world will invite you to have a short conversation with the applicants to get to know them.
 “We ask what they are doing in Groningen, what kind of work they do or what they study, just to get an idea of the person”, Deborah says.
+Once a match is made, internationals are asked to pay a one-time fee of 15 euros (volunteers who serve as “friends” do not have to pay),

 “What is their motivation to learn Dutch?
 Do they want to stay in the Netherlands, or do they just need it for work?
 Then we ask about their hobbies, interests, and we try to focus on that so we have a good idea of what someone likes and how they would envision a meeting with a match.”